pyeventsourcing/eventsourcing/docs/topics/process.rst

     # Run the test.
     test_orders_policy()

+Again, the test passes a ``fake_repository`` which contains the existing order expected by the policy.

 System
 ------

-The system can now be defined as a network of processes that follow each other.
+A system can be defined as a network of processes that follow each other.

 In this example, the orders and the reservations processes follow each other.
 Also the payments and the orders processes follow each